City-of-Helsinki/linkedevents/linked-events-importers.md

 Specifics of how to get this access for City of Helsinki developers will be documented here later.

 ### What depends on it?
-If you'd like to have courses organized by City of Helsinki cultural center in your Linked Events application instance, you need this importer.
+If you'd like to have events organized by City of Helsinki cultural center in your Linked Events application instance, you need this importer.

 ### How to use it?
   ```bash